 Where ar e you right now?
 Home/Work In a Vehicle Outside Other If the resident is at ho me/work/outside tell them: go inside a and stay inside.
 Close all doors and windo side air (i.e. heating ows and turn off any yone that you may be with need to appliances that blow out indoor air to not go outside or attempt to start lf the resident is in a v ehicle and cannot shelter-in-place tell them: get inside heat.
-If you direction of he company will send someone to investigate.
-To be safe, you and anyone that may be with you need to et inside the vehicle and stay inside.
-Keep all doors and windows closed and shut off the air conditioning / eat.
-If you see or hear anything that might indicate where the incident is occurring, travel in the opposite irection of the hazard; otherwise, continue travelling on your current course which will likely take you out of he hazard area. will call you back w ou.
+If yo the vehicle and stay in ou see or hear anythin of the hazard; otherwis nside.
+Keep all door ng that might indicat s and windows close e where the incident yone that may be with you need to ed and shut off the air conditioning / is occurring, travel in the opposite urse which will likely take you out of will call you back w ou.
 If you have any u off of the phone so that we can any at